DECODA offers two distinct analysis modes. You can switch between them using the toggle at the top of the chat input.

 - Does not execute any tools or access the sandbox

-- Draws on the triage data (hashes, YARA matches, VirusTotal results) already collected for your sample
+- Draws on the triage data (hashes, YARA matches, entropy, binary type, static analysis) already collected for your sample

 - Rate limited to 60 requests per minute